-We need the following lemma (see Lemma 5 in Gu and Lai, 1991). \begin{lemma} Let $q>0$ and $r>1$.
-Let $\{W_n, n\geq 1\}$ be a sequence of random variables defined in the same probability space and let $\{g_n\}$ be a sequence of nonnegative integrable functions on a measure space $(\cal X, \cal B, \mu)$.
-Suppose that for every fixed $x\in\cal X$, $g_n(x)$ is nondecreasing in $n\leq N$ and that
+To prove Proposition \ref{prop2}, we need the following lemma; see Lemma 5 in \cite{GuLai}. \begin{lemma} Let $q>0$ and $r>1$.
+Let $\{W_n, n\geq 1\}$ be a sequence of random variables defined in the same probability space and let $\{g_n\}$ be a sequence of nonnegative integrable functions on a measure space $({\cal X}, {\cal B}, \mu)$.
+Suppose that for every fixed $x\in{\cal X}$, $g(x)$ is nondecreasing in $n\leq N$ and that

 Then there exists a universal constant $C_{q,r}$ depending only on $q$ and $r$ such that

 \end{lemma}